 Once we landed, the bags were dispatched onto a metal trolley in the middle of the grass landing strip and everyone picked their own.

 We met Kumar at the airstrip who was waiting for us with the jeep that would take us closer to the trailhead.
 We met our crew for the first time.
 Our climbing Sherpa, Dorje, is from the Makalu region.
 He climbed K2, Makalu, Everest, and Manaslu three times.
-The sherpas who climbed the main Himalayan peaks do not make a big deal out of it while for the Westerners it is an ego-boosting source of pride.
+The sherpas who climbed the main Himalayan peaks do not make a big deal out of it while for the foreigners it is an ego-boosting source of pride.
 Dorje seemed like a nice guy.
 He showed me some great photos from his recent K2 climb.
-For him it was an easy peak except the bottleneck part, but he seemed very proud of his accomplishment and aware that it improved his marketability as a guide for other climbs in Nepal.
+For him it was an easy peak except the Bottleneck part, but he seemed very proud of his accomplishment and aware that it improved his marketability as a guide for other climbs in Nepal.

 October 22, 2012 Num

 Today we drove to Num.
 It took seven hours of shaking and jolting.
 On the way we saw many animals killed for the Dashain festival as is the custom here.
-Celebration by a communal slaughter.
+Celebration by communal slaughter.
 We saw many goats with heads chopped off and blood gushing out.
 When we stopped for lunch we came across a group of people holding down a large pig.
 One guy was driving a wooden stake through the pig’s heart.
-The pig was freaking out, a total pandemonium.
+The pig and the tormentors were freaking out, a total pandemonium.
 After the pig died, the villagers set it on fire to burn the hair off.
 They scraped the scorched carcass off with teacups and old rusty cans.
 They cleaned the pig off, gutted it and cut it into four pieces.

 October 23, 2012 Seduwa 1,710m